savvas-paragkamian/historical-marine-literature/README.md

 subjects.
 The are not standardised.
 Each Item also has a pages table with information per page.

+In the BHL schema it is noted that :

+> NOTE: This export DOES NOT include all of the pages in the BHL database.
+> It only contains pages on which taxonomic names have been identified.

+#### Summary

+BHL hosts 170079 distinct titles assigned to 42212 distinct subjects to a total 65 million pages.
+From these items, the 144300 are published during the period 1472 - 1960.

+##### Languages of BHL
 ```
 gawk -F"\t" '{a[$10]++}END{for (i in a){print i "\t" a[i]}}' title.txt | sort -n -k2
 ```